ablueblaze/FM-002-rating-component/README.md

   Keep classes and id's to a minimum
     This way I'm not creating classes/id's that don't get used

+## Continued development

+Work on making it more responsive to the page size

 ### Built with